aebsr/aebsr.github.com/_posts/2019-10-01-this-is-for-you.md

 excerpt: "More of the same.
 Ego.
 Vanity.
 Social media.
 But, that might be ok."
 ---

-I hope that title reads off as pretentious as it felt to write.
+I hope that title reads as pretentious as it felt to write.
 Back from an epic work trip to Las Vegas a coworker asked why I don't write here anymore.
 The last time being 21 months ago.

 I mumbled through the many reasons but the ultimate real answer was, to check my ego.
 Even my best efforts can't thwart a little indulgence in digital vanity.
 Some of it is unapologetic.
 Personal records in the gym, delicious meal preparations, and highlights from my kids.
 But outside of that, anything else I thought to share seemed gratuitous.
 So, I stopped.